jonaspptawat/SiBik/README.md

 # Real-time approaching vehicle detection with Yolo and StrongSORT using smartphone camera for cyclist
 SiBik (Sight and Bike) built with PyTorch, OpenCV and ONNX using Yolo and StrongSORT with OSNet in order to detect and track vehicle.
 It aims to assist and prevent cyclists from approaching vehicles using their own smartphone camera in real-time.
-For an approaching vehicle warning conditions, SiBik uses Cosine similarity of two frames and Object's speed and distance.
+For an approaching vehicle warning conditions, These conditions based on Cosine similarity of two frames and Object's speed and distance.

 ![Alt Text](https://github.com/jonaspptawat/SiBik/blob/main/example1.gif)